 Program Admission Flag: Code N if the Program Classification has additional admission criteria which have NOT been met by the student.
-Code a blank space if the program does not have additional admission criteria or the student has been formally admitted to the program of study (do NOT code lowvalues).
+Code a blank space if the program does not have additional admission criteria or the student has been formally admitted to the program of study (do NOT code low-values).

-Program Classification: A six-digit CIP (Classification of Instructional Programs) code followed by a two-digit Degree Level Code and Increment Key.
+Program Classification: A six-digit CIP (Classification of Instructional Programs) code followed by a twodigit Degree Level Code and Increment Key.
 The two-digit increment key completes the full unique program classification taxonomy.
 Together, these codes should correspond to an individual student's major field of study or curriculum/program objective identified in the BoR Inventory of Degree and Certificate Programs.
 This field cannot be blank.

-- (1) Each institution should assure that reported CIP code (declared major), Degree Level Code, and Increment Key fields correspond to approved curricula as currently reported on the Board of Regents' Inventory of Degree and Certificate Programs - (2) For students uncommitted to a program of study, such as a first-time entering students, non-matriculating students or exchange students, code all zeroes in the CIP field, but code the level of the degree they are seeking in the Degree Level Code field and 00 in the Increment Key field. - (3) For non-degree seeking students, code all zeroes in the CIP field, but code ND in the Degree Level Code field and 00 in the Increment Key field. - (4) For undergraduate students who choose a major that is not approved for the reporting institution, and who intend to transfer to an institution which does grant his/her chosen undergraduate degree, code 240000 for the CIP code and the appropriate undergraduate Degree Level Code for the program to which the student intends to transfer.
+- (1) Each institution should assure that reported CIP code (declared major), Degree Level Code, and Increment Key fields correspond to approved curricula as currently reported on the Board of Regents' Inventory of Degree and Certificate Programs - (2) For students uncommitted to a program of study, such as a first-time entering students, non-matriculating students or exchange students, code all zeroes in the CIP field, but code the level of the degree they are seeking in the Degree Level Code field and 00 in the Increment Key field. - (3) For non-degree seeking students, code all zeroes in the CIP field, but code ND in the Degree Level Code field and 00 in the Increment Key field.

+(4) For undergraduate students who choose a major that is not approved for the reporting institution, and who intend to transfer to an institution which does grant his/her chosen undergraduate degree, code 240000 for the CIP code and the appropriate undergraduate Degree Level Code for the program to which the student intends to transfer.
 For these programs, code 00 in the Increment Key field.

 Regents' Core Grade Point Average: To be reported for FIRST-TIME STUDENTS.
-The student's high school GPA on the Regents' Core, as calculated by the admitting institution from the final transcript for admission purposes.
+The student's GPA on the Regents/TOPS Core courses from the final high school transcript.
 Data is reported as a four-character data field, to thousandths.
 For example, a student with a HSGPA of 3.854 would be coded as 3854.
-This should not be blank, but may be for those students with GEDs, adults age \geq 25, international students, or first-time students at open admission (2-year) institutions who did not submit a HS transcript.